-2. Statement of compliance with Ind AS
+2. General information and statement of compliance with Ind AS

-The financial statements of the Company have been prepared and presented in accordance with all the material aspects of the Indian Accounting Standards ('Ind AS') as notified under section 133 of the Companies Act 2013 read with the Companies (Indian Accounting Standards) Rules 2015 (by Ministry of Corporate Affairs ('MCA')), as amended from time to time.
-The Company has uniformly applied the accounting policies during the periods presented.
+The financial statements of the Company have been prepared and presented in accordance with all the material aspects of the Indian Accounting Standards ('Ind AS') as notified under section 133 of the Companies Act 2013 read with the Companies (Indian Accounting Standards) Rules 2015 (by Ministry of Corporate Affairs ('MCA'), as amended from time to time.
+The Company has uniformly applied the accounting policies during the periods presented, unless otherwise stated elsewhere in these financial statements.